Constitution & Bylaws

 ARTICLE I NAME

-SECTION 1.1 This society shall be known as: The Centre County Genealogical Society.
+SECTION 1.1 This society shall be known as: The Centre County Genealogical Society, doing business as the Centre County Genealogy Society, a 501(c)3 non-profit corporation with EIN 23-2923020.

 ARTICLE II PURPOSE

-SECTION 2.1 The Society shall serve as a non-profit association of people interested in genealogy and family history and shall provide for: informative and educational programs, opportunities for the exchange of ideas and techniques dealing with genealogical research problems, and the organization of joint research trips.
+SECTION 2.1 The Society shall serve as a non-profit association of people interested in genealogy and family history and shall provide informative and educational programs, opportunities for the exchange of ideas and techniques dealing with genealogical research problems, and the organization of joint research efforts.
+The Society may also support the identification, preservation, and publication of genealogically relevant records.

-SECTION 2.3 The Society may, upon occasion, issue publications of genealogical interest to locate, preserve and index public and private records, and to make those records available to members and to the general public.
-“Publication” is defined here as release by sale or gift of genealogical data in print or electronic media.
+SECTION 2.2 The Society may, upon occasion, issue publications of genealogical interest to locate, preserve, and index public and private records and to make those records available to members and to the general public.
+“Publication” is defined here as release of genealogical data in print or electronic media.

 ARTICLE III MEMBERSHIP AND DUES